janklimo/klimo.io/content/shopify-apps/robin-pro-image-gallery.md

 ## Changelog

+#### Oct 29, 2019

+App CSS style definitions are now strictly scoped.
+This is to prevent conflicts in rare cases when parent Shopify theme also uses Photoswipe to render its images.

 #### Oct 8, 2019

 Optimized the way the list of your galleries is loaded so that they're only